hindu-comm/mail_stream_advaita-l/2017/02/advaitin_pAshupata_p/265__shrImallalitAlAlitaH.md

 > Tantras are created for the protection and delusion of Vedabahyas.
 >

-​(Your?) translation is wrong.
+(Your?) translation is wrong.
 Read it as - Tantra-s are for protection of veda-bAhya-s and for delusion of pApI-s.
-​

 > What is the delusion that tantras are supposed to be causing to the
 > Vedabahyas?
 >

-​Wrong question based on wrong understanding which comes from wrong translation.
+Wrong question based on wrong understanding which comes from wrong translation.
-​